Mapmo/Uni-CPP/Tests/ReadMe.txt

 If you have any new materials feel free to make a pull request or send them to me in order to update the tests :)

 Good luck!

+find.sh is a bash script that is intended to help linux users to quickly check for the correct answer if they want to do so for any reason